parks capital projects planning

 Advisory Recreation Board -

-Staff reported a submitted $15,000 AARP grant request to upgrade Wi‑Fi/technology at the Community House, aimed at seniors.
+Staff reported a $15,000 AARP grant request was submitted to upgrade Wi‑Fi/technology at the Community House, aimed at seniors.

 Advisory Recreation Board -

-Staff reported signed grant paperwork for Paddlers Park improvements, described as a 50/50 split between city capital funds and a Wisconsin Coastal Management grant.
+Staff reported grant paperwork was signed for Paddlers Park improvements, described as a 50/50 split between city capital funds and a Wisconsin Coastal Management grant.

 Advisory Recreation Board -